Vauxoo/addons-vauxoo/sale_website_cleanup/README.rst

 Sale Website Cleanup
 ====================

-This module add a cronjob that will cancel the orders that have been created more than 24 hours.
+This module adds a cronjob that will cancel the orders that have been created more than 24 hours.

 Requirements: